-Our reportable business segments are primarily engaged in the electric and natural gas business.
-The remainder of our operations are presented as other, which primarily consists of unallocated corporate costs and unregulated activity.
+Our reportable business segments are primarily engaged in the electric and natural gas utility businesses.
+The remainder of our business activities are presented as other, which primarily consists of unallocated corporate costs and some limited unregulated activity within the energy industry.